-Cynthia Summers joined the Guttmacher Institute as Vice President for Communications & Publications in 2012.
-She was named Executive Vice President in 2015.
-In her role as head of the Communications & Publications Division, she provides vision and creative input for a growing team of communications specialists, editors, science writers, and website and design experts.
-She is responsible for assuring the high quality of all products carrying the Institute’s brand, including a wide array of digital and print publications for academic and professional audiences, the Institute’s website and social media outreach.
-As Executive Vice President, Dr. Summers oversees the implementation and monitoring of the Institute’s strategic plan, supports the Institute’s President and CEO in liaison with the Board of Directors, and serves as a leading representative of the Institute at conferences, with donors and at other events.
+Cynthia Summers joined the Guttmacher Institute as Vice President for Communications & Publications in 2012 and was named Chief Operating Officer in 2015.
+She provides vision and creative input for a growing team of communications specialists, editors, science writers, and website and design experts.
+She is responsible for assuring the high quality of all products and platforms carrying the Institute’s brand, including a wide array of digital and print publications, the Institute’s website and social media.
+Dr. Summers also oversees the implementation and monitoring of the Institute’s strategic plan, works closely with the Board of Directors, oversees Human Resources and serves as a leading representative of the Institute at conferences, with donors and at other high-level events.

 Prior to joining the Guttmacher Institute, Dr. Summers served as the Executive Director of Health Planning at the New York City Department of Health and Mental Hygiene, where she identified policy, programmatic and operational opportunities to improve the city’s health care system.
 Her office provided support and expertise for policy development and analysis—particularly around federal health care reform—and engaged in research, surveillance and program evaluation to guide and inform departmental activities.
 Prior to this position, she was the Director of Take Care New York, the comprehensive health policy agenda for New York City.
 Before her service at the New York City health department, Dr. Summers was the Director of Marketing and Public Affairs at Danco Laboratories, a small pharmaceutical company that manufactures, markets and distributes Mifeprex (the abortion pill) in the United States.
 She was responsible for all media relations, patient and provider education, product marketing, investor relations, Congressional liaising and small grants programs.